Skip to content

 --- Second Non-Primary: OTHER_NODE_1:192.168.1.8, OTHER_NODE_2:

-UPDATE_OPAL_DATA_ON_SERVICE_START In some cases, we might need to update policies and rules data in OPAL when HyWorks Policy Management API starts.
-By default, its value is set to false which means Policy Manager API will not update policies and rules data in OPAL on service start.
+UPDATE_OPAL_DATA_ON_SERVICE_START In some cases, we might need to update policies and rules data in OPAL when the HyWorks Policy Management API starts.
+By default, its value is set to false, which means the Policy Manager API will not update policies and rules data in OPAL at service start.

-For single VM standalone and cluster modes, it is recommended to keep this setting to its value to false..
+For single-VM standalone and cluster modes, it is recommended to keep this setting set to false.

-It is recommended to change this setting to true on a 2-Node Active-Passive Standalone mode setup.
+It is recommended to set this to true in a 2-Node Active-Passive Standalone mode setup.

-UPDATE_RETRY_COUNT This is the maximum number of attempts made by HyWorks policy management api for updating policies on service start.
+UPDATE_RETRY_COUNT This is the maximum number of attempts the HyWorks policy management API makes to update policies during service start.
 The default value is 3.

 UPDATE_RETRY_INTERVAL_IN_SECONDS This is the interval in seconds between retries.
 The default value is 30 seconds.

-DATA_API_IP Specify IP or FQDN of Policy Data API.
+DATA_API_IP Specify the IP or FQDN of the Policy Data API.
 For standalone mode, the default value (management_api) will work.
 For cluster mode, specify the IP or FQDN of your load balancer here.

-DATA_API_PORT Specify port number of Policy Data API
+DATA_API_PORT Specify the port number of the Policy Data API

-EVALUATION_API_IP Specify IP or FQDN of Policy Evaluation API.
+EVALUATION_API_IP Specify the IP or FQDN of the Policy Evaluation API.
 For standalone mode, the default value (opal_client) will work.
 For cluster mode, specify the IP or FQDN of your load balancer.

-EVALUATION_API_PORT Specify port number of Policy Evaluation API
+EVALUATION_API_PORT Specify the port number of the Policy Evaluation API

-PRIMARY_CONTROLLER_IP Specify IP address or hostname of the primary controller.
+PRIMARY_CONTROLLER_IP Specify the IP address or hostname of the primary controller.
 This configuration is mandatory.

-PRIMARY_CONTROLLER_PORT Specify port number of the primary controller.
+PRIMARY_CONTROLLER_PORT Specify the primary controller’s port number.
 This configuration is mandatory.

-SECONDARY_CONTROLLER_PORT Specify port number of the secondary controller.
+SECONDARY_CONTROLLER_PORT Specify the secondary controller’s port number.
 Leave blank if your setup does not have a secondary controller.

-MQ_HOSTNAME Specify IP address or hostname of RabbitMQ used for HA notifier.
+MQ_HOSTNAME Specify the IP address or hostname of the RabbitMQ server used for the HA notifier.

-MQ_PORT Specify port number of RabbitMQ used for HA notifier.
+MQ_PORT Specify the RabbitMQ port number used for the HA notifier.

-MQ_USERNAME Specify username of RabbitMQ used for HA notifier.
+MQ_USERNAME Specify the RabbitMQ username used for the HA notifier.

-MQ_PASSWORD Specify encrypted password of RabbitMQ used for HA notifier.
-Connect with Accops team to get more details of password encryption.
+MQ_PASSWORD Specify the encrypted password for the RabbitMQ used for the HA notifier.
+Connect with the Accops team to get more details on password encryption.

 EXAMPLE ENVIRONMENT FILES: